-Scenery of Scotland - and no 'warmify' special effect!
+Scenery of Scotland - and no 'warmify' special effects

 The scenery of Scotland isn't all bens and glens.
 Here are some mostly cool (literally), austere or just different views.
 And not a bagpiper in sight!